 Recently, I have seen many papers on dementia care, palliative care, and end of life care.

-It is not only linguistics that has shed new light on many healthcare issues, but also health communication that has contributed to theories and frameworks in linguistics – cross-disciplinary dialogue across our boundaries, just like the conversation between Christina and her doctor.
+It is not only linguistics that has shed new light on many healthcare issues, but also health communication that has contributed to cross-disciplinary dialogue across our boundaries, just like the conversation between Christina and her doctor.
 This is what I have seen through research.

 Here are my dreams.